JustinCarpenter2020/firesides/w6/Cat-Facts-Fireside/README.md

 *Axios service missing the s in https

-* CatComponent - Cat data is not referencing the state before it references the fact incorrectly

 *Router missing the : infront of Id

 *catPicture is catPictue in the AppState